apprentech/apprentech.io/index.md

 My partners and [I](https://www.linkedin.com/in/garronkramer) each have a minimum of 10 years of enterprise experience working with companies ranging in size from 2 employees up to and including Fortune 500 companies, and we guarantee we'll get you up to speed 'Quick Fast!'

-Correct!
-We'll never take a cent from you either now or later... but we will plug you into the matrix and harvest your grey matter :)
+We will never charge you, either directly or indirectly [think: discounted salaries after leaving bootcamp for the first 12 months!], for the training we provide... but we will plug you into the matrix and harvest your grey matter :)